wifisensing/PicoScenes-Manual/source/scenarios.rst

 **Revised on Dec.
 3, 2023**

+Revisions

+- Dec.
+3, 2023 Add radar mode and MIMO radar mode, see :ref:`radar-mode` and :ref:`mimo-radar-mode`.

 On this page, we will demonstrate the methods of CSI measurement and various low-level controls on different hardware frontends.
 You can jump to the interested topics via following links: